ccs-amsterdam/r-course-material/tutorials/R_test-theory_2_efa.md

 rel <- omega(N.items, nfactors = 1, plot = F)
 rel$alpha     ## Cronbach's Alpha
 rel$omega.tot ## McDonald's Omega

+# A more comprehensive output for Cronbach's alpha
+alpha(N.items)
 ```

 We can see that the internal consistency (*α* = .80) and composite
 reliability (*ω* = .81) is good.

+# Where to go next?

+Check out the following book:

+-   Maydeu-Olivares, A. & McArdle, J. J. (2005).
+Contemporary
+    Psychometrics.
+Lawrence Erlbaum Associates.